Skip to content

 split_cluster_into = (cluster1, cluster2)

-to_splot_cluster_node = cluster_node
+to_split_cluster_node = cluster_node

-self._commit_split(to_splot_cluster_node, split_cluster_into, dataset)
+self._commit_split(to_split_cluster_node, split_cluster_into, dataset)

-self.labels = self._get_dataset_labels(dataset)
+self.labels_ = self._predict_dataset_labels(dataset)

 else: